ayushnoori/datalens/README.md

 1. First, download the CS50 final project submission files, or clone the DataLENS GitHub repository (access available upon request).
-2. Open the `datalens` R project in RStudio, then open either `ui.R`, which defines the user interface, or `server.R`, which defines the back-end server logic.
+2. Open the `datalens` R project in RStudio, then open `ui.R`, which defines the user interface, and `server.R`, which defines the back-end server logic.
+3. Load all the libraries specified in `server.R` (i.e., run lines 8-30).
-3. Click `Run App` in the upper right side of the RStudio editor.
+4. Click `Run App` in the upper right side of the RStudio editor.
     Alternatively, run `shiny::runApp()` in the R console.
 This will launch an instance of Alzheimer DataLENS as a locally hosted Shiny application.
-4. To open DataLENS in a web browser, click `Open in Browser` or navigate to the local URL of the port where Shiny is listening on (e.g., <http://127.0.0.1:3704>).
+5. To open DataLENS in a web browser, click `Open in Browser` or navigate to the local URL of the port where Shiny is listening on (e.g., <http://127.0.0.1:3704>).
-5. Interrupt R to stop the application by pressing `Ctrl + C`, `Esc`, or the red `STOP` icon.
+6. Interrupt R to stop the application by pressing `Ctrl + C`, `Esc`, or the red `STOP` icon.

 ## Deploying to Production